josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🌀_System_Governance/👑_Ownership_Control/🌍_cross_border_bias_propagation_in_surveillance_models.md

 When these systems move, the assumptions within them move as well.

 The result is not a single, fixed bias, but a **circulating baseline** reused across jurisdictions.

+This pattern is discussed in literature on algorithmic bias, transnational data governance, and vendor interoperability.

 ---